 Making vegan meatballs

-Preheat oven to 350 degrees.
-Line a 9 x 13 baking pan with parchment paper.
+Preheat the oven to 350°F. Line a 9 x 13 baking pan with parchment paper.

 Though it calls for bulgur, a number of people have told me that they’ve subbed with buckwheat groats, quinoa, brown rice, and barley and it still comes out good.